Is Stress Stressing You Out?

 The typical song of a statement in English has a downward intonation; the pitch goes down at the end.
 "I went to the store."
 If it's a wh- question, it's also typically downward: "Why is she going?"
 Whereas a yes/no question typically goes up at the end: "Is he going to the party?"

-There are plenty of other "rules" for intonation that native speakers use unconsciously, which are often taken for granted when considering foreign speakers.
+There are plenty of other "rules" for intonation that native speakers use unconsciously, which are often taken for granted when considering non-native English speakers.

 On a related note, it was found that native English speakers who use greater variation of pitch and loudness levels (but not sing-songy) are easier to listen to, and more apt to be labeled "dynamic" or "authoritative."
 So, awareness and effective use of the music of your language is important to native speakers, as well.

 Download a free pdf and audio for "How To Become A More Dynamic Speaker."